EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Related Work

 \subsection{Continual Test-Time Adaptation}

 C-TTA~\cite{wang2024search, liang2025comprehensive,xiao2024beyond} mitigates domain shift by adapting model parameters at test time using unsupervised objectives.
 Benz et al.~\cite{benz2021revisiting} highlighted the critical role of batch normalization (BN) in enabling adaptation under distribution shifts.
 Building on this insight, Wang et al.~\cite{wang2020tent} proposed TENT, which updates BN parameters via entropy minimization.
-Niu et al.~\cite{niu2022eata} further introduced EATA, improving TENT by filtering redundant and unreliable samples and reweighting the remaining data.
 SAR~\cite{niu2023towards} replaces BN with Group Normalization (GN) to enhance stability.
 To improve robustness under streaming settings, SoTTA~\cite{gong2023sotta} maintains a sample-balanced cache for more stable adaptation.
 ROID~\cite{marsden2024roid} and CoTTA~\cite{wang2022continual} are more memory-intensive, as they generate multiple augmented views and use a mean-teacher strategy for adaptation.
 Recent works have also focused on improving TTA efficiency.
 MECTA~\cite{hong2023mecta} replaces BN with a custom normalization layer to reduce memory usage.
 L-TTA~\cite{shin2024tta} introduces lightweight stem layers at shallow stages and adapts only these stems to reduce memory overhead.
 SURGEON~\cite{ma2025surgeon} minimizes memory overhead during backpropagation by updating only the most critical weights.
 EATA-C~\cite{tan2025uncertainty} leverages uncertainty estimates to filter unreliable samples, improving robustness during test-time adaptation.

-Our work differs from all existing research in that we proposed a completely new on-demand TTA paradigm and devised a suite of techniques to ensure it outperforms existing C-TTA methods.
+Our work differs from existing research by introducing an on-demand TTA paradigm and a suite of techniques that improve adaptation effectiveness and efficiency under resource-constrained embodied deployment.